General Design Principles¶

 All vector-like arguments (including factors and objects) in stringi

-character vector on input and an object of other type is provided,
+character vector on input and an object of another type is provided,

 as.character()